symfony/symfony-docs/frontend/asset_mapper.rst

 3. It *then* sees the ``bootstrap`` import and downloads ``assets/bootstrap.js``.

 Instead of downloading all 3 files in parallel, the browser is forced to download them one-by-one as it discovers them.
-This is hurts performance.
+This hurts performance.
 To fix this, in ``importmap.php``, add a ``preload`` key to the ``app`` entry, which points to the ``assets/app.js`` file.
 Actually, this should already be done for you::